- Has anything changed with Study Trip Registration in 2014?

 Can anyone from outside SAIC register?

 Yes.
 If places are still available on the second day of registration, outside applicants may sign-up with permission of the trip leaders or the Study Abroad office.
 Note that non-degree-seeking applicants must pay both Tuition and Program Fees.
 Participants cannot audit SAIC study trips or sign-up for "no credit" unless this is a specified program option.
-To find out more about the process for this contact the Study Abroad office.
+Contact the Study Abroad office to find out more about this process

 Yes.
-Study trips fill very quickly so make sure you sign up early to secure your place.
-If all places are filled put your name on the waiting list at the Registrar's office then we can contact you directly if a place frees up.
+Study trips fill very quickly.
+Sign up early to secure your place.
+If all places are filled, get on the waiting list at the Registrar's office so we can contact you directly if a place frees up.

 What academic requirements apply to study trips?

 All usual academic requirements must be met in order to register for a study trip.
-For example, to register for Art History credits, a student must have completed both parts of the Survey of Art History; for Liberal Arts, all English requirements must be completed.
+For example, to register for Art History credits, you must have completed both parts of the Survey of Art History; for Liberal Arts, all English requirements must be completed.

 The following students are not eligible to register for study trips: